 Only a certain number of transactions can be included within a block, which has a limit of 1MB (i.e., block size).
 Miners add these blocks to the blockchain as quickly as possible, but there is still a limit to how fast they can go.

-of cryptocurrency networks is a crucial issue here in deciding network fees.
+The scalability of cryptocurrency networks is a crucial issue here in deciding network fees.
 Blockchain developers are making continuous efforts to address the problem.
-Previous network updates have helped improve scalability, such as the implementation of SegWit
+Previous network updates have helped improve scalability, such as the implementation of SegWit and the Lightning Network.

 While the gas needed for a specific transaction can stay the same, gas prices can rise or fall.
 This gas price is directly related to network traffic.
 If you pay a higher gas price, miners will likely prioritize your transaction.

-Note that Binance Chain and Binance Smart Chain are two different blockchains.
-For more information, please see An Introduction to Binance Smart Chain (BSC)
+Note that BNB Beacon Chain and BNB Smart Chain are two different blockchains.
+For more information, please see An Introduction to BNB Smart Chain (BSC).

 When making non-trade-related transactions, such as withdrawing or depositing BNB into a wallet, fees are payable only in BNB.
 Fees for trade-related activity on Binance DEX are payable in the traded token, but there is a discount for paying in BNB.
 This scheme helps to incentivize BNB adoption and build up its user base.

-is another blockchain built by Binance, which runs in parallel to the Binance Chain (i.e., two separate networks).
-While the BNB running on the Binance Chain is a BEP-2 token, the BNB on the BSC is a BEP-20 token.
+BNB Smart Chain (BSC) is another blockchain, which runs in parallel to the BNB Beacon Chain (i.e., two separate networks).
+While the BNB running on the BNB Beacon Chain is a BEP-2 token, the BNB on the BSC is a BEP-20 token.

-The Binance Smart Chain allows for the creation of smart contracts, which makes it more customizable.
-The fee structure for BSC isn't fixed like the Binance Chain.
+The BNB Smart Chain allows for the creation of smart contracts, which makes it more customizable.
+The fee structure for BSC isn't fixed like the BNB Beacon Chain.
 Instead, a gas system is used (similar to Ethereum), reflecting the computing power needed for executing transactions and smart contract operations.